Q: Where do I send my CV?

 A: If you have no up to date Passport or photo ID you can apply for a citizen card via the following link this will need to be accompanied with your birth certificate upon registration with us. https://www.citizencard.com/apply-for-a-uk-id-card-online STANDARD APPLICATION Costs £15 and takes 21 days.
 Card posted by Royal Mail 2nd class post URGENT APPLICATION Costs £30 and takes 1-2 working days.
 Card posted by Special Delivery guaranteed Next Day by 1 pm

-Q: Where would I come to register / Where is Bennett’s based?
+Q: Where is Bennett’s based?

 A: Bennett’s operate from 52 Market Street HYDE, Cheshire SK14 1AH.
 Not far from Hyde Town Hall and easy accessible by bus and train links.
 There are a number of pay and display car parks, however Asda is at the back of us.

 Q: Why use an agency to look for work?

 A: We have strong relationships with a variety of businesses in Tameside, Oldham, Stockport and Manchester.
 We know that getting a perfect job isn’t always easy but we are a friendly team and our goal is to work with you to help you get the type of job you’re after.
 We do our utmost to place you in suitable jobs that match your skills and interests although we have offered work to candidates which they have never considered before and it has turned out to be the job of their dreams.
 If formal interviews make you nervous we can assure you that you have nothing to worry about coming to see us.

 Q: What geographical areas do we cover?